subinkrishna/cs193p/README.md

-# cs193p: Stanford School of Enginneering - Developing iOS apps with Swift
+##### Code from cs193p: Stanford School of Enginneering - Developing iOS apps with Swift
-Code from cs193p